 - NJCASA responded to S2478 which requires colleges and universities to adopt affirmative consent standards and develop partnerships with county sexual violence centers.
 Our organization also asks for the impact of the mandatory collaboration in relation to the financial resources to be considered.
 Read our full position here.

 - NJCASA’s strong advocacy contributed to the passing of A2640, which allows more survivors of sexual violence to apply for a restraining order from their perpetrator, and we continue to work towards statewide implementation of the law.
-Read Executive Director Patricia Teffenhart’s remarks to the Assembly.
+Learn more about the law and applying for a protective order.

 - NJCASA has wholly endorsed only one piece of legislation relating to campus sexual assault in New Jersey – S2812/A4156, which created the Governor’s Campus Sexual Assault Task Force.
 As a result of the time dedicated to this task force, New Jersey will be primed to implement strong, effective policies that will be supportive of survivors and tough on rapists and institutions that protect them.
 The Task Force report is scheduled to be issued in summer 2017.